lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Deyner** _(30-Sep-18 03:00 PM)_

-> Here this is to say I’m sorry for the offnense I caused
+> Here this is to say I'm sorry for the offnense I caused
 > hands her he box

 **RPretribution** _(30-Sep-18 03:00 PM)_